-By default, you are not permitted to transmit data unencrypted (meaning SSL is required).
-This prevents eavesdropping on administrative usernames and passwords as well as the data itself as it is transmitted.
-However, it doesn’t protect against Man in the middle (MITM) attacks or impersonation.
-These additional checks are possible, but can affect performance and so are not set by default.
+By default, you must use SSL to transmit data because it prevents eavesdropping on administrative usernames and passwords as well as the data itself as it is transmitted.
+However, SSL doesn’t protect against man-in-the-middle (MITM) attacks or impersonation.

-You can greatly decrease the likelihood of a security breach by restricting what DigitalOcean resources or external IP addresses are allowed to access a node in your cluster.
-This prevents brute force password and denial-of-service attacks from any server not explicitly permitted to communicate with your cluster.
+You can greatly decrease the likelihood of a security breach by restricting which DigitalOcean resources or external IP addresses are allowed to access the nodes in a cluster.
+This prevents brute force password and denial-of-service attacks from any server not explicitly permitted to communicate with the cluster.

-When you set a restriction from a node’s Settings page it will automatically detect and add the IP address of the machine you’re using.
-Your local IP address may change from time to time, and when it does, you would be denied access to the node from you local machine.
-You can fix that by visiting the control panel and adding the new IP address.
+In addition, the IP address of the machine you’re using will appear in the dropdown.
+This local IP address may change from time to time, and when it does, you will be denied access to the node from you local machine.
+To fix that, visit the control panel and add the new IP address.